barbedo/vivado-git/README.md

 ### Notes

-### Block design support
+#### Block design support

-If a block design is present, Tcl processes will be integrated in the project generator file to regenerate it.
+If a block design is present, Tcl procedures will be integrated in the project generator file to regenerate it.

 The script will also automatically create and add the BD wrapper to the project.